AmirLouktaila/Website-TrackPackage-nextjs/README.md

 - **Next.js** – React framework with built-in support for SSR and SSG
 - **React** – JavaScript library for building user interfaces
-- **Readyy UI / Tailwind CSS** – For building a modern and responsive UI
+- **Readdy AI / Tailwind CSS** – For building a modern and responsive UI
 - **Axios** – For making API calls to fetch tracking data
 - **Icons & Emojis** – To represent shipment statuses in a visual and user-friendly way